 - 1. Whether the initial report is made to a supervisor or the Compliance Officer, the reporting individual should comply with the following instructions and guidelines: - a.
 Do not contact the suspected individual in an effort to determine facts or demand restitution. - b.
-Recognize that the Compliance Officer is the appropriate individual designated and authorized by the County to conduct the investigation.
-Do not attempt to further investigate the allegations yourself.
-Such action would hamper the conduct of the legitimate investigation. - c.
+Recognize that the Compliance Officer is the appropriate

+- c.
 Observe strict confidentiality.
 Do not discuss the case, facts, suspicions, or allegations with anyone unless specifically asked to do so by the Compliance Officer, a Criminal Investigator or the District Attorney. - d.
 Retaliation will not be tolerated.
 The County will not tolerate any form of retaliation against individuals providing information concerning fraud or suspected fraud. - e.
 Every effort will be made to protect the rights and the reputations of everyone involved, including the individual who in good faith alleges perceived misconduct as well as the alleged violator(s).
-(See: Disciplinary Action for the consequences of making an allegation of fraud in bad faith.)
+(See: Disciplinary Action for the consequences of making an allegation of fraud in bad faith.) - f.

-f.
 The identity of an employee or other individual who reports a suspected act of fraud will be protected as provided by this policy and to the extent possible to investigate the allegation.
 (See: Responsibility to Report Suspected Fraud.)

+2.27.6.
 Responsibility of Compliance Officer

 - 1. On receiving a report of suspected fraud, the Compliance Officer shall document the contact and conduct a preliminary investigation to determine the credibility of the report.
 If the report is credible, the Compliance Officer shall follow the investigation guidelines provided in this policy which may include the assignment to an outside agency.
 (See: Guidelines for the Investigation of Suspected Fraud.) - 2.
 The Compliance Officer shall make every effort to protect the rights and the reputations of everyone involved in a report of suspected fraud, including the individual who in good faith alleges perceived misconduct, as well as the alleged violator(s).
 The Compliance Officer also shall make every effort to protect the identity of a person who in good faith reported the suspected fraud.
 However, disciplinary action may be taken as provided by this policy if an allegation of fraud is made in bad faith (see: Disciplinary Action). - 3.
 On determining that a report is not credible or is not a report of fraud as defined in this policy, the Compliance Officer shall provide sufficient documentation to support this determination. - 4.
-The Compliance Officer is responsible for the administration, revision, interpretation, and application of this policy but will seek the input of others involved with and responsible for the appropriate implementation of this policy.

-5. Eureka County Commissioners designate the Comptroller and District Attorney as the Fraud Compliance Officers for the organization.
+The Compliance Officer is responsible for the administration, revision, interpretation, and application of this policy but will seek the input of others involved with and responsible for the appropriate implementation of this policy. - 5.
+Eureka County Commissioners designate the Comptroller and District Attorney as the Fraud Compliance Officers for the organization.

+2.27.7.
 Guidelines for the Investigation of Suspected Fraud